smartfog/fogflow/doc/en/source/https.rst

 2. After the authentication edge node will be able to communicate with FogFlow cloud node.

-3. Any device can register itself or communicate with FogFlow edge node using  access-token generated on behalf of each IoT sensor registered at Keyrock.
+3. Any device can register itself or communicate with FogFlow edge node using  access-token generated on behalf of each IoT Device registered at Keyrock.

 .. _`here`: https://fogflow.readthedocs.io/en/latest/https.html#setup-components-on-edge